xixu-me/git-desktop/docs/integrations/gitlab.md

 3. Under **Add a personal access token** choose a name and set an expiration date for your token.

-4. For **Scopes** select `api` to ensure that GitHub Desktop has the correct read/write access to your GitLab repositories.
+4. For **Scopes** select `api` to ensure that Git Desktop has the correct read/write access to your GitLab repositories.

 5. Click **Create personal access token** to create a new token, and then copy the token to your clipboard.

 ![](https://user-images.githubusercontent.com/721500/54831880-8feaa800-4c91-11e9-801b-40ed2af869a0.png)

-## Cloning your GitLab repository in GitHub Desktop
+## Cloning your GitLab repository in Git Desktop

- 1. Open GitHub Desktop and go to **File** > **Clone Repository** > **URL**.
+ 1. Open Git Desktop and go to **File** > **Clone Repository** > **URL**.
 Enter the Git URL of your GitLab repository.
 Make sure you enter the correct URL, which should have the following structure:

       `https://gitlab.com/<username>/<repository>`

  2. You will receive an `Authentication Failed` error.
 Enter your GitLab username and paste in the token you just copied to your clipboard as your password.
-Click **Save and Retry** to successfully clone the repository to your local machine in GitHub Desktop.
+Click **Save and Retry** to successfully clone the repository to your local machine in Git Desktop.

 ![](https://user-images.githubusercontent.com/721500/54835396-5f5a3c80-4c98-11e9-9306-df234f8f7abc.png)

 - **Note:** Your GitLab credentials will be securely stored on your local machine so you will not need to repeat this process when cloning another repository from GitLab.